Chart Color Schemes

 Burwood East features high concentrations of group households, with a higher-than-average median household size

 Family households account for 72.3% of all households, including 33.7% couples with children, 26.5% couples without children, and 10.8% single parent families.
-Non-family households constitute the remaining 27.7%, with lone person households at 22.5% and group households comprising 5.1%.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.
+Non-family households make up the remaining 27.7%, with lone person households at 22.5% and group households comprising 5.1%.
+The median household size is 2.6 people, larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households